zhiyann/Form/README.md

 # Web Development
 1. Login Page:
-   - Login form that uses jQuery to validate.
+   - Login page that uses jQuery to validate.

 2. Drop Down List:
-   - This is a drop-down selection list which options are generated from a SQL query.
+   - Drop-down selection which options are generated from a SQL query.
    - The configuration of config.php is:

           $servername = "yourdatabaseaddress";